ICPSwap-Labs/ic-saga/README.md

 ![diagram](./image/workflow.jpg)

-Here is a demo of how to define a Saga work flow
+A demo of how to define a Saga work flow
 ```
 https://f2esa-zyaaa-aaaak-aee5q-cai.ic0.app
 ```